zacbir/bitnami-app-testing/README.md

 ## Assumptions

+  - Dependencies are already installed and the app in question has already been deployed.
+In this case, `docker`, `CasperJS`, and the `bitnami-docker-wordpress` app.

   - For test suite recipes, we're assuming that all testable targets are consistently named `bitnami-{deployment platform}-{app name}`.

   - Unit tests for apps may require resources pertinent to the deployment path of the app under test, so we change our working directory to the `deployment_path` for the duration of the unit test run.
 CasperJS tests, testing the specific host directly, have no such constraints.